The Green Archers have some added motivation heading into the new UAAP season.

 But perhaps the most intriguing storyline is the late addition of Encho Serrano.
 We were able to see glimpses of what he can do when they played in Korea.
 A slasher who is not afraid to bang bodies inside despite being just 5’11.
 If Serrano manages to adjust right away to the team’s system, he definitely brings a new dimension to their offense.
 He may just be the edge that they need to contend this season.

 Given the “colorful” history of these two squads, Sunday’s game promises to be an exciting one.
 Regardless of the result, this match is not going to completely tell how the Green Archers shall fare this season.
-For a rebuilding team, we can expect some early struggles.

 If they manage to pull off a win here, it will not only be a big boost for them confidence-wise but it also brings much optimism to those who still believe that this team will do well despite all the drama and changes that happened early in the year.